osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Support for alarm values (e.g., ValueStatus), "user tag" aspect of EPICS timstamp.

 ## query
+* should we change the query handler tests in MongoQueryHandlerTestBase / MongoSyncQueryHandlerTest to be integration tests?
+The code inserts bucket documents manually for use in the query tests, and this is a completely different path than the buckets created by the ingestion service.
+It caused a failure because the code to insert bucket documents was not properly naming the DataColumns serialized to the database, so the deserialized columns caused assertion failures checking the column name in query results.
 * Should we add check that query time range is less than some configured maximum time range size?
 * I only implemented a single HandlerQueryInterface concrete class using the "sync" mongodb driver, since this meets our performance requirements (and seems to outperform the async/reactivestreams driver for our use) and is in some ways less complex to work with.
 Should we try building a handler using the async/reactivestreams mongodb driver to compare performance?